Python3pkg/CountRecordRefs/README.rst

 Apart from `MySQL <https://www.mysql.com>`_ itself, you only need to have the python package `PyMySQL <https://github.com/PyMySQL/PyMySQL>`_ installed.
-If you install ``CountRecordRefs`` as described below, PyMySQL will be installed automatically for you.
+If you install ``CountRecordRefs`` following the instructions below, PyMySQL will be installed automatically for you.

 Installation